NOAA Ocean Explorer and Life in the Mariana Trench

 Acorn Worms: Phylum Hemichordata

+Acorn worms belong to the phylum Hemichordata and the class Enteropneusta.
 The body of an acorn worm has three sections, as shown in the diagram below.
-The first section is the proboscis, the middle one is the collar and the last and longest section is the trunk.
-The proboscis and collar look somewhat like an acorn, which gave the worms their name.
+The first section is the proboscis, the middle one is the collar, and the last and longest section is the trunk.
+The proboscis and collar look somewhat like an acorn (the nut of an oak tree), which gave the worms their name.

 Deep-Sea Acorn Worms